aeternity/protocol/channels/README.md

 What should the outcome of a state channel be?
-The simplest answer would be a change in on-chain balances of participants but it could also be desirable to use state channels as a poor man's MPC and have a contract with a non-empty state as the result on chain.
+The simplest answer would be a change in on-chain balances of participants but it could also be desirable to use state channels as a poor man's MPC and have a contract with a non-empty state as the result on chain. (***TODO:*** would there be any way to verify that a state was actually produced by the given smart contract without having all the inputs?)

 ## Fees